austcollins/Applicaiton-Engineering-Coursework-Outline-Editor/README.md

 1. You can move a header by dragging it with the green arrow.
 2. As you drag the header, a space will open to indicate where you are about to drop it.
 3. Drop the header when a space opens up to move it.
-4. To cancel the drag just drag it to a place it cannot be dropped.
+4. To cancel the drag just drag it to a place where it cannot be dropped.

 #### Deleting a header
 A header will be deleted if it has no content and the <kbd>BACKSPACE</kbd> key is pressed.